-Oral contraceptive use has been linked to reduced risks of endometrial and ovarian cancers, however it has also been shown to increase breast cancer risk, especially among young women.
-The pill increases the risk of triple negative (ER-/PR-/HER2-) disease more than other types of breast cancer.
-Newer formulations have not eliminated the risk associated with hormonal contraceptives.
+Oral contraceptive use has been linked to reduced risks of endometrial and ovarian cancers.
+However, use of the pill has also been reported to increase breast cancer risk, especially among young women.
+Newer formulations have not eliminated all of the risk associated with hormonal contraceptives.

 Birth control pills increase risk of triple negative breast cancer